-The provision for credit losses amounted to \$4,304,493 as at December 31, 2021 (2020 - \$4,429,020) which is recorded in mortgage investments on the statement of financial position.
+The provision for credit losses amounted to \$3,159,118 as at December 31, 2022 (2021 - \$4,304,493) which is recorded in mortgage investments on the statement of financial position.
 Certain mortgage investments held by Legacy do not have a provision for credit losses due to the value of the underlying collateral.

-During the year ended December 31, 2020, Legacy worked with borrowers on a case-by-case basis on deferral arrangements.
-At December 31, 2021, 1.1 percent (2020 - 2.2 percent) of borrowers (excluding those in default) were still on deferral arrangements or had not resumed their principal and interest payments.
+During the year ended December 31, 2022, the Company worked with borrowers on a caseby-case basis on deferral arrangements.
+At December 31, 2022, 3.9 percent (2021 - 1.1 percent) of borrowers (excluding those in default) were still on deferral arrangements or had not resumed their principal and interest payments.
+Additionally, the Company entered into mortgage agreements which modified the original mortgage agreements with two existing borrowers.
+Subsequent to December 31, 2022, deferral arrangements were entered into with an additional 6.5 percent of borrowers.